Meeting and surpassing all audience expectations every day.

 Yeah, I know.

-I that's exactly the way I am.
+That's exactly the way I am.

-If I'm reading something I don't like it, I just I just plod through it.
+If I'm reading something, I don't like it.

-Well, this is this is great.
+Well, this is great.

 Yeah.

-I think it's a hundred or two hundred and one pages, I think.
+I think it's 100 or 201 pages, I think.

-Well, yeah, you have actual content, yeah.
+Well, you have actual content, yeah.

-Any any have you learned much about them at all prior to reading this book?
+Have you learned much about them at all prior to reading this book?

-No, I've I've learned a whole lot more in this book so far than I have in school.
+No, I've learned a whole lot more in this book so far than I have in school.

-Like I did not know that they were called the Puritans.
+Like, I did not know that they were called the Puritans.

 Yeah.